TheWebWeWeave/TheDonaldSchulzProject/site/content/songs/party-in-the-street.md

 I was there in the middle of all this and it really made an impression on me.
 I was very proud and loved this city and this team.
 The melody and the words for the chorus came to me almost right away and I have been carrying this around with the intention to finish this song but life kept getting in the way.
 When I made this decision over a year ago to get back to writing and releasing music, this was one of the many ideas that I had floating around to complete this song.

+**Party in the Street** is now available on all the streaming platforms.
+In the lower right hand corner of the album art is a launcher for the song on several streaming platforms.
+Choose your favorite streaming platform and enjoy.
+If you prefer to download a copy of **Party in the Street** Click on my **[Store Link](https://store.thedonaldschulzproject.com/product/p/432y2rq)** where you can download and purchase **Party in the Street**.

 ---

 **Lyrics**